-I am a Visiting Assistant Professor in the Maths Department of Boston College.
-You can contact me at my surname followed by "@bc.edu".
+I am a postdoctoral researcher in the University of Leiden.
+You can contact me at my name plus surname followed by "@gmail.com".

 My main interests are in the techniques and tools of the Gross-Siebert program, in particular log geometry and Gromov-Witten invariants.
 The main applications are to problems in mirror symmetry and degenerations and deformations of varieties.